clokep/relapse/docs/sso_mapping_providers.md

 IDs](https://spec.matrix.org/latest/appendices/#user-identifiers) has some
 information about what is considered valid.

-If the mapping provider does not assign a Matrix ID, then Synapse will automatically serve an HTML page allowing the user to pick their own username.
+If the mapping provider does not assign a Matrix ID, then Relapse will automatically serve an HTML page allowing the user to pick their own username.

-External mapping providers are provided to Synapse in the form of an external Python module.
-You can retrieve this module from [PyPI](https://pypi.org) or elsewhere, but it must be importable via Synapse (e.g. it must be in the same virtualenv as Synapse).
-The Synapse config is then modified to point to the mapping provider (and optionally provide additional configuration for it).
+External mapping providers are provided to Relapse in the form of an external Python module.
+You can retrieve this module from [PyPI](https://pypi.org) or elsewhere, but it must be importable via Relapse (e.g. it must be in the same virtualenv as Relapse).
+The Relapse config is then modified to point to the mapping provider (and optionally provide additional configuration for it).

 ## OpenID Mapping Providers